Guide to Financial Aid for Online Students

-Student loans are often a necessity to cover the costs of college or university tuition.
+Student loans are often a necessity to cover the cost of attending college.
 After graduation, however, many students struggle to navigate the sometimes complicated landscape of loan repayment.

-Most college loans do not need to be repaid while a student is in school or even for months after graduation.
-When the time comes to start repaying, however, it’s important that graduates understand their responsibilities as loan holders.
+Most college loans do not need to be repaid while you are still in school or even for months after graduation.
+When the time comes to start repaying, however, it’s important that you understand your responsibilities as a borrower.
 From loan deferment to consolidation, here are some of the options graduating college seniors have for student loans.